-The traffic office information shown in Table 8-8 is also included in the XFR reports.
+The traffic office information shown in the following table is also included in the transfer reports.
 (The FADS provides statistics for all traffic offices, but the TADS provides statistics only for the traffic office in which it is located.)

-Table 8-8Traffic office information displays for XFR reportsPrinted displayDefinition AOP Shown as for the system AOP, but for each traffic office AWT Shown as for the system AWT, but for each traffic office.
+Traffic office information displays for transfer reports

+Display Definition AOP Shown as for the system AOP, but for each traffic office.
+AWT Shown as for the system AWT, but for each traffic office.

-For more information about these fields, including how they are calculated, refer to Chapter 4, "Force management measurement definitions."
+For more information about these fields, including how they are calculated, refer to the chapter "Force management measurement definitions" earlier in this document.